ITI/rngstream/README.md

-# GoRngStreams
+# RngStream

-GoRngStreams is an object-oriented random-number package with many long streams and substreams, based on the MRG32k3a RNG from reference [1] below and proposed in [2].
+Package rngStream is an object-oriented random-number package with many long streams and substreams, based on the MRG32k3a RNG from reference [1] below and proposed in [2].